Managing API Keys

 - Click Generate.

 - Copy the key immediately.
 Koji displays the full key only once at creation time.
-After you close this dialog, only the last four characters are visible.
+After you close this dialog, only the key prefix is visible.

 Store the key in a secure location such as an environment variable, a secrets manager, or an encrypted configuration file.
 Never hardcode API keys in your source code.